 The Barnard DEI Council Grant

 Barnard’s Diversity, Equity, and Inclusion Council is tasked with understanding how the College can best support all members of the campus community and promote the representativeness of the student body, faculty, and staff.
-The Council is pleased to announce the opening of applications for the 2021-2022 Barnard DEI Grant (formerly Inclusion Grant) cycle.
+The Council is pleased to announce the opening of applications for the 2023-2024 Barnard DEI Grant (formerly Inclusion Grant) cycle.
 The grants are intended to finance projects and events that help enhance inclusion efforts across our community.
-This year we are particularly interested in projects that continue the DEI Council’s focus of work in the 2021-2022 academic year:
+Suggested areas of concentration for initiatives or programming may be:

-- Access and resources for transgender and gender-nonconforming students
+Access, resources and belonging for transgender and gender-nonconforming Barnard community members

 These grants will carry a maximum award of $4000.
-We anticipate awarding 3-4 grants in 2021-22.
-Grantees will form a cohort who together will receive mentoring and support from the DEI Council as they pursue their projects.
+We anticipate awarding 3-4 grants in 2023-24 (July 01, 2023 - June 20, 2024).
+Grantees will form a cohort who together will receive mentoring and support from the Office of DEI as they pursue their projects.

 This grant fund, administered through the Council, is open to all faculty, staff, and students.
 You are invited to submit a proposal that will help foster inclusion, belonging, and equity in our community.
+The Council would be especially interested in proposals that show collaboration among faculty, students, and staff (or two of three) in planning as well as programming that includes alums, parents and neighbors.
 Ideas may include speakers and performances; seminars and workshops; gatherings that bring together distinct constituencies for discussion and relationship building; as well as other programming and initiatives.

-Examples of projects from the last grant cycle include:
+Examples of projects from previous grant cycles include: